 OGP countries may choose to go even further, and commit to publishing all of their spending related to meeting the SDGs on a regular basis.
-This would place OGP countries at the forefront of efforts to hold governments accountable for their commitment and progress on the 2030 Agenda as a whole.
+This would place the 66 OGP countries at the forefront of efforts to hold governments accountable for their commitment and progress on the 2030 Agenda as a whole.
 If you can't follow the money, government isn't open.
 And being able to follow the money through to results will sharpen accountability for progress toward the SDGs.
+This would be a marked step forward from the monitoring and evaluation framework of the Millennium Development Goals, which was generally weak.